amesar/mlflow/mlflow-java/README.md

 If you don't wish to run tests, build with ``skipTests`` property as above.
 Otherwise, run an MLflow tracking server on port 5001 and build with ``mvn package``.

+If you wish to run the tests, you can run the Docker container that launches an MLflow tracking server.

+* Build image: ``docker build -t mlflow-test:latest``
+* Run container: ``docker run -t -d --name mlflow-test -p 5001:5000  mlflow-test:latest``

 ## Java Client API